 What are the basic mandatory requirements for recognition of a foreign judgment?

 The requirements for recognition of a foreign judgment are regulated under articles 54 to 58 of the Act on Private International Law and International Procedural Law (PIL) and can be summarised as follows:

 - the foreign court must have respected the right of defence of the party against which enforcement is sought in Turkey;

 - the foreign judgment must be final under the laws of the foreign country;

 - the foreign judgment should not be on an issue subject to the exclusive jurisdiction of the Turkish courts; and

 - the foreign judgment must be in compliance with Turkish public order.

 If these conditions are met, the court will decide for the recognition of a foreign judgment.

 There are no non-mandatory factors.
-As explained in question 11, the factors for recognition of a foreign judgment are explicitly regulated in articles 54 to 58 of the PIL.
+The factors for recognition of a foreign judgment are explicitly regulated in articles 54 to 58 of the PIL.